 Mulch The Disturbed Soil

 Cover the disturbed soil with about an inch of compost or worm castings.
 Then add about 3 inches of wood mulch over the top of that.
-Pull it away from the tree making sure the root flare is exposed.
+Pull it away from the tree, making sure the root flair is exposed.

 Only Stake The Tree If Necessary

-If you plant the tree in a windy location or if the native soil is very loose this may be necessary to stake your trees, but if your tree is able to grow without a support system, it will be a stronger tree as it adapts to its environment.
+If you plant the tree in a windy location or if the native soil is very loose, it may be necessary to stake your trees, but if your tree is able to grow without a support system, it will be a stronger tree as it adapts to its environment.

 Watering The Tree

-Be diligent the first few weeks about making sure the tree gets enough water.
+Be diligent in the first few weeks about making sure the tree gets enough water.
 Water Deep!
-This means water heavily enough that the water saturates the top 8 inches of soil.
+This means water heavy enough that the water saturates the top 8 inches of soil.
 Then don’t water again until the top two inches of soil dry out.
 You can simply determine this by pushing your finger into the soil.

 In really hot weather, the soil can dry quicker than you may think so be diligent about checking to see if your young trees need water, as this will be crucial for the first few weeks.